mkhairi/materialize-sass/README.md

 or

-Require materialize-sprockets to provides individual Materialize components for ease of debugging
+Require materialize-sprockets to provide individual Materialize components for ease of debugging

 ```js
 //= require materialize-sprockets